-The small church in Moeraki dates back to the late 1862 and is worth stopping off at.
+The small church in Moeraki dates back to 1862 and is worth stopping off at.
 It was locked though, so there’s not really much more I can say about it, but it’s a cool looking church.

 One of the most popular things to do in Moeraki is to go on a fishing expedition.
 There is abundance of seafood in these parts and it sounds like a fun day out.
 I’ve never done it but hopefully that’ll change one day!

 Drive over to Kaika